 Accessible Information Exchange: Meeting on a Level Playing Field

 This U.S. Department of Justice publication focuses on planning and conducting meetings and events that are accessible to people with disabilities.

 This is another U.S. Department of Justice publication addressing the essentials of museum accessibility.

 This is the official source of information and technical assistance about the Americans with Disabilities Act.

-ADI is specifically oriented towards the subject of audio description and its Web site includes information on technology, service providers, trends, and more.
+ADP is specifically oriented towards the subject of audio description and its website includes information on technology, service providers, trends, and more.

 This site is an excellent resource for obtaining free standardized graphic symbols for publicity and advertising, both on the Web and in print.

 With a mission of creating a society where all people with disabilities learn through, participate in, and enjoy the arts, VSA arts both showcases accomplishments of disabled artists and offers education programs to increase disability awareness.